-In light of health concerns and traditional fasting and abstinence regulations, the College currently strives to offer dairy-free, gluten-free, and vegetarian options to students at all meals.
+In light of health concerns and traditional fasting and abstinence regulations, the Kitchen currently strives to offer dairy-free, gluten-free, and vegetarian options to students at all meals.

 The Food Services Director makes reasonable efforts to accommodate individual student food allergies.
 In order to better understand the nature and scope of student dietary requirements, a doctor's note, with a detailed list of the food allergies and intolerances, is required.
 This note should be submitted to the Director of Student Life, who will then coordinate such issues with the Food Services Director.
 The Food Services Director will endeavor to offer alternative choices for menu items for students with special dietary needs.
-Unfortunately, the College will not always be able to meet the special dietary needs of a student; in such cases a partial meal plan can be arranged.
+Unfortunately, the College will not always be able to meet the special dietary needs of a student; in such cases a partial meal plan can be arranged, however all students are required to be on the meal plan to some degree.